petyaracz/sccs_blog_post/README.md

 What we see in Fit 3 is that, when testing on societies in the SCCS only, the effect is absent.
 Note that we didn't include random intercepts -- they may or may not improve on the model.
 The point is, the SCCS sample does not allow us to reject the null, indicating what we suspected all along: the EA is **not a weighted sample**.

 This does not preclude that there is a real cross-cultural correlation here.
 The coding I used is very simplistic and collapses a lot of information.
-The point is that the SCCS sample acts like the EA sample with random intercepts grouping societies under language family and cultural-geographic region.
+The point is that the SCCS sample acts more or less like the EA sample with random intercepts grouping societies under language family and cultural-geographic region: the apparent tend in Fit 1 is absent here.

 Comparing the balanced and the unbalanced sample
 ================================================

+Can we do what we did for many variables?
+Maybe for all variables?

 Can we consistently assess the size of variance explained by family and region in the EA?
 Can we compare it to the SCCS?